Skip to content

 Photophobia is a feature of a long list of conditions.
 The most common, by patient volume:

 Migraine.
-Photophobia is a diagnostic criterion for migraine in the ICHD and is reported by over 80% of patients during attacks.
-A meaningful subset also experiences interictal photophobia — light sensitivity between attacks — consistent with the broader cortical hyperexcitability story in the migraine literature.
+Photophobia is a diagnostic criterion for migraine in the ICHD (the International Classification of Headache Disorders) and is reported by the large majority of patients during attacks — figures of over 80% are common in the literature.1 A meaningful subset also experiences interictal photophobia — light sensitivity between attacks — consistent with the broader cortical hyperexcitability story in the migraine literature.
 Our migraine-and-contrast post covers that angle in more depth.

 Post-concussion syndrome.
 Merezhinskaya and colleagues' 2021 meta-analysis in Optometry and Vision Science pooled 75 studies of photophobia after traumatic brain injury and found prevalence of about 30% one week after injury, falling to roughly 13% by three months.
-Patients with TBI were nearly six times more likely than controls to report photophobia, with elevated risk persisting to at least a year post-injury (Merezhinskaya et al., 2021).
-For a meaningful minority, the symptom does not resolve at the pace of the rest of the picture.
+Across the studies that included a control group, photophobia was significantly more common after TBI than in controls throughout the first year post-injury (Merezhinskaya et al., 2021).4 For a meaningful minority, the symptom does not resolve at the pace of the rest of the picture.

 Dry-eye disease.
 Less obvious — most people associate dry eye with stinging, scratchiness, or blurred vision — but a substantial fraction of patients with moderate-to-severe dry eye describe genuine photophobia.
-Diel and colleagues' 2021 British Journal of Ophthalmology review argues that chronic ocular-surface inflammation sensitises corneal nociceptors, which feed into the same trigeminal pathway the ipRGC circuit modulates — convergence and cross-talk at the trigeminal nucleus and thalamus (Diel et al., 2021).
-The paper makes the broader case that dry eye, migraine, and post-TBI photophobia may share a final common pathway of trigeminothalamic neuroplasticity — a useful unifying frame.
+Diel and colleagues' 2021 British Journal of Ophthalmology review argues that chronic ocular-surface inflammation sensitises corneal nociceptors (the nerve endings that signal pain), which feed into the same trigeminal pathway the ipRGC circuit modulates — convergence and cross-talk at the trigeminal nucleus and thalamus (Diel et al., 2021).5 The paper makes the broader case that dry eye, migraine, and post-TBI photophobia may share a final common pathway of trigeminothalamic neuroplasticity — a useful unifying frame.

 Other.
 Iris injury (damage to the structure that regulates light entry makes any light feel piercing).
 Acute uveitis (intraocular inflammation — a medical urgency).
 Benign essential blepharospasm (involuntary eyelid spasms often paired with severe light sensitivity).
 Albinism and achromatopsia (peripheral — too little iris pigment, absent cone function).
 Some antibiotic and antihistamine medications.
 Idiopathic, when nothing else fits.